janakdom/doctrine-log-bundle/README.md

 -------------

 If you are using blameable trait or timestampable trait then you must want to log changes of those properties.
 Or you may have some common properties that is added in many entries and you don't want to log the changes of those properties then add this configuration.
-A different entity manager can be configured to support multiple entity managers.
-The listener service could be extended to make any required changes.

 ```yaml
 # config/packages/mb_doctrine_log.yaml